Shift your priorities to find time for fun and learn to let go

 It’s important to start learning to say “no” to requests to do things that we don’t really want to, don’t value or don’t bring us satisfaction and joy.
 Practice by keeping the response simple and be firm and direct.
 If needed, consider a compromise, but make sure you stay true to yourself.
 And know that it’s ok if the other person initially feels upset or disappointed; their feelings are not within your control and remind yourself that you are looking out for you.

 Lastly, ask for help by reaching out to partners, parents, in-laws or a good friend.
 Just ask!
 We are all worthy of getting a little help so that we can look after ourselves.
 Better yet, if they are old enough, asking the kids to help get things done can be a great way to ensure we have time just for ‘me’ later.
 Everyone will benefit from the experience all around.

 When we do everything ourselves, all the time, we can sometimes leave other people feeling inadequate or less confident.
 Letting go of our need to control tasks and situations actually empowers others to step up, take ownership and responsibility for themselves, allowing us to kick back and put our feet up for a bit!

 So many parents lose themselves in their new lives, struggling to balance being a parent, working, being a homemaker and trying to juggle all of the demands of their lives.
 But where did all the fun go?

-Start living your life, instead of just existing and going from task to task.
-Just because you became a parent and your workload has increased, it doesn’t mean you should stop enjoying parts of your life.
-It just means you have to manage it differently than before.
+Start living life, instead of just existing and going from task to task.
+Just because someone is a parent and their workload has increased doesn’t mean they should stop enjoying parts of their life.
+It just means they have to manage it differently than before.